 Afghan of Afghanistan

-Modern Tajiks are descended from Persian peoples.
+Modern Afghans are descended from Persian peoples.
 They have always spoken Persian (speaking the related Dari dialect in Afghanistan).
 Originally a tribal group, they abandoned strict organizational structure long ago.
 However, cultural traditions are guarded and observed - traditions that survived centuries of invasion by forces ranging from ancient Arab hordes to recent Taliban fighters.

 Pray for peace in Afghanistan, for a stable and effective government, and for improved living conditions for all people.